Rich627/AI-music/README.md

 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](./LICENSE).
-Feel free to use and modify the code according to the terms of the license.

 ## Acknowledgements

 You can add reference to the following paper if need to use it somewhere: